 - It helps an organization to be aware of any misinformation, circulating which might be hampering the image of a brand.

 - It helps people to resolve any issues regarding their services.
-People these days are more inclined to throw their opinions and reviews on the Internet and social media first, than to let the company know regarding their product issues.
+People these days are more inclined to throw their opinions and reviews on the Internet and social media first than to let the company know regarding their product issues.

-- It helps to bridge the gap between actual information about a product and half knowledge about it in the minds of people through online and social media.
+- It helps to bridge the gap between actual information about a product and half-knowledge about it in the minds of people through online and social media.

 Future of brand reputation management and its challenges lying ahead

-Brand analysis will be adopted by every form of business in the future, since it provides such paramount data.
+Brand analysis will be adopted by every form of business in the future since it provides such paramount data.
 Analyzing the data enables the business to rectify/improve its services and marketing strategies, which will only help it to compete with others in the market.
 As for the challenges, the data will keep on increasing which will make it difficult to organize and deduce useful analysis from it.
-Also the corporate branding will require painstaking effort, since its theme has to be universal across the diversified culture around the world.
+Also, the corporate branding will require painstaking effort since its theme has to be universal across the diversified culture around the world.

 Brand reputation monitoring tools

 These are tools, which aid in building an effective brand strategy.
 Most of them work online.
 Some are available as an application, providing statistics from a plethoric amount of online data in an organized manner, thereby making it easier to analyze and form future strategies.
 A decade ago, the primary focus was on brand marketing, which relied heavily on mediums other than the Internet.
 But now with the growth of social media, brand monitoring tools are inevitably going to be a vital part of online branding.
-In the following section, five such tools are described, which invariably helps in defining brand identity guidelines.
+In the following section, five such tools are described, which invariably help in defining brand identity guidelines.

 Review Buffer is a plugin, which can be installed on a business site.
-It is quite unique in the sense that it reroutes the bad reviews to the business owner and only allows the good ones to be shared online (Facebook, Twitter, Yelp etc.).
-It may be considered as an effective strategy to curb the bad reviews so as to project the brand image in positive light.
-The business managers or owners then get a hold of those bad reviews and try to resolve it.
-However, they might not take the effort to handle each bad review.
+It is quite unique in the sense that it reroutes the bad reviews to the business owner and only allows the good ones to be shared online (Facebook, Twitter, Yelp, etc.).
+It may be considered as an effective strategy to curb the bad reviews so as to project the brand image in a positive light.
+The business managers or owners then get a hold of those bad reviews and try to resolve them.
+However, they might not make the effort to handle each bad review.
 Although the plugin is great, its major con is, it does not allow pure, uncensored constructive criticism to be shared online with the rest of the world.

 BrandsEye stands out from the rest in the fact that conversations about a subject can be traced back to its originating tweet or post.
 It provides email notification, whenever the brands are mentioned.
-Build in analytics helps to compare the various data and provide useful analysis.
+Build-in analytics helps to compare the various data and provide useful analysis.
 The plans are on the expensive side though.
 It seems a perfect tool for monitoring corporate reputation.